liping610/mlaw-lripd-1/_information-for-insolvency-practitioners/0-applying-for-an-insolvency-practitioner-licence.md

 b) Public accountant; or<br><br>
 c) Chartered accountant. <br><br>

-Note:
+Note:<br>
-1.“Solicitor” means an advocate and solicitor of the Supreme Court.
+1.“Solicitor” means an advocate and solicitor of the Supreme Court.<br>
 2.“Public accountant” means a person who is registered or deemed to be registered in accordance with the Accountants Act (Cap.
-2) as a public accountant.
+2) as a public accountant.<br>
 3.“Chartered accountant” means a person who is registered or deemed to be registered as a Chartered Accountant of Singapore under the Singapore Accountancy Commission Act (Cap.
 294B).

 <br><br>